theva1/project1_687/README.md

 None for collecting the ACS data.

 ## Anaylsis
-What is the relationship between computer and internet use of owner-occupied vs rent-occupied housing in Maryland.
+What is the relationship between computer and internet use of owner-occupied and rent-occupied tracts in Maryland.

-What percentage of owner-occupied and renter-occupied households have no interent connection?
+How does the percentage of househoulds with no internet conenction change as the ratio between owner-occupied and renter-occupied households changes?

 Do renters and owners connect to the internet via the same modes (cellular, broadband, satelitte, dial-up, or other).